How do I change my address?

 Can I receive an extension on a new account?

 Yes.
 You may apply for a filing extension on a new account by email only.
 The email must include the business name and DBA, situs address and tax ID number.
 This email request should be sent to TPP@sc-pa.com.
 You will receive a confirmation by return email.
-New accounts will be assigned account numbers that must appear on the DR-405 tax return filing.

 How do I apply for the $25,000 Personal Property exemption?